Today let us look into the important factors in deciding the best web hosting providers for our blog.

 Types of Hosting

 Let us understand the most common types of hosting.
+This should help us decide the best web hosting providers for our blog easily.
 Technically, we have 4 major types of hosting

 - VPS [Virtual Private Server],